thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-10-LLM-adaptation.md

   - LLM
 ---

+Pre-trained large language models (LLMs) like GPT-4, Claude, and LLaMA are transforming industries by enabling automation, accelerating content creation, enhancing customer engagement, and powering intelligent decision-making.
+However, their out-of-the-box capabilities are general-purpose by design — which means organizations often need to adapt these models to perform reliably within specific tasks, domains, or workflows.

-Pre-trained large language models (LLMs) like GPT-4, Claude, and LLaMA are incredibly versatile, but their out-of-the-box capabilities often require adaptation to meet specific task, domain, or behavioral requirements.
-This blog post breaks down the major strategies for adapting LLMs into three main categories: Internal Adaptation, External Adaptation, and Reinforcement Learning from Human Feedback (RLHF).
-For each, we’ll answer: **What it does**, **Why it’s needed**, **How it works**, and the **Intuition** behind it.
+For product leaders, data scientists, and AI engineers, understanding how to tailor LLMs is essential to unlocking business value, ensuring safety, and aligning outputs with brand voice or regulatory standards.
+In this post, we break down the key strategies for adapting LLMs — **Internal Adaptation**, **External Adaptation**, and **Reinforcement Learning from Human Feedback (RLHF)** — and explain each in terms of: **What it does**, **Why it’s needed**, **How it works**, and the **Intuition** behind it.

 ---